kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 111 CAN Works in Normal Mode
 ```
-Figure 111 illustrates the standard “normal” CAN operating mode.
+Figure 111 illustrates the standard "normal" CAN operating mode.
 The MCU actively drives the TX line onto the bus (through CANTX) and simultaneously receives incoming CAN signals on the RX line (through CANRX).
 Unlike the mute or loopback modes, there is no special internal routing or forced recessive state—this is the usual mode where the MCU can both transmit to and receive from the CAN bus under normal operating conditions.
 ```

 ### 23.4.5 Data transmission